Sanjaystarc/AAIDC-Module1-RAG-Gemini/README.md

 ---

-## 🧾 License
+## License
-This project is intended for **educational purposes** as part of the Ready Tensor Agentic AI Developer Certification program.
+This project is licensed under the MIT License.